bowerhaus/hailo-rpi5-examples/community_projects/watcher/testing/README.md

 5. Filter test cases based on specific criteria
 6. Handle cases where no metadata is expected to be generated
 7. Use the `expect_metadata` flag to specify whether metadata is expected for a test case
+8. Use default HEF and label files based on the app type

 ## Directory Structure